All Products

 auth = oss2.ProviderAuthV4(credentials_provider)

-Method 7: Use the Credentials parameter in the context of Function Compute
+Use Credentials in the context of Function Compute

-If the function of your application is deployed and run in Function Compute, you can initialize the credential provider by using the Credentials parameter in the context of Function Compute.
-The underlying logic of this method is to use a security token obtained from STS to configure access credentials.
-Function Compute obtains a security token by assuming a service role based on the role configured for the function.
-Then, the security token is passed to your application by using the Credentials parameter in the context of Function Compute.
-The security token is valid for 36 hours.
+If the function for your application is deployed and run in Function Compute, you can initialize the credential provider by using Credentials in the context of Function Compute context.
+The underlying logic of this method is to use an STS token obtained from STS to configure access credentials.
+Function Compute obtains an STS token by assuming a service role based on the role configured for the function.
+Then, the STS token is passed to your application by using Credentials in the context.
+The STS token is valid for 36 hours.
 You cannot change its validity period.
-The maximum execution time of a function is 24 hours.
-Therefore, you do not need to refresh the security token because it does not expire when the function is executed.
-This method eliminates the risks that may arise when you manually maintain an AccessKey pair or a security token.
+A function can execute for up to 24 hours.
+You do not need to refresh the STS token during function execution, because it remains valid throughout the execution of the function.
+This method does not require an AccessKey pair or STS token, eliminating the risks associated with manually managing these credentials.
 For more information about how to authorize Function Compute to access OSS, see Grant Function Compute permissions to access other Alibaba Cloud services.

-1. Initialize the credential provider by using the Credentials parameter in the Function Compute context.
+1. Initializes the credential provider by using Credentials in the Function Compute context.

 # -*- coding: utf-8 -*-